BatikhSouri/DonateNow/README.md

 ## Why ?

 I have been on different events where the organizers "crowd-funded" their projects.
 I mean, literally crowd-funding; not like the crowd-funding we are seeing now on the internet.
-On some occasions, there is a person in charge of presenting of the projects to fund, and then s/he might start off the donations by asking who's read to give "amount x", waiting for someone to say I will.
+On some occasions, there is a person in charge of presenting of the projects to fund, and then s/he might start off the donations by asking who's ready to give "amount x", waiting for someone to say "I will".
 Then all donations are "announced" out loud.

 I guess there are a few problems with this :